crossroadschurch/crossroads-website/content/hello.md

 ## Mental health

-Charles is a qualified psychodynamic and EDMR counsellor.
-He is the Chaplain, operations manager, counsellor and group facilitator at Still the Hunger; a Christian mental health recovery programme.
+Charles is a registered Psychodynamic Counsellor and EDMR Therapist.
+He is a counsellor and group facilitator at Still the Hunger; a Christian mental health recovery programme.

 ## Times of Meetings